 • Personal items (see equipment list)

-• A Medical & Evacuation insurance policy is required to for this expedition.
+• A Medical & Evacuation insurance policy is required for this expedition.
 Taking a helicopter from the mountain this is very expensive.
 Travelex is recommended for this and for trip cancellation insurance.

 • Medical Release signed by your doctor.

 • Any costs that are beyond the control of Madison Mountaineering.

 The upfront costs to operate this program involving the local outfitters, government, permits, etc., necessitate a strict refund policy.

 Each deposit includes a $250.00 non-refundable registration fee.

 A full refund, minus the registration fee, will be provided 90 days prior to the program start date.

 50% refunds will be provided 60-90 days prior to program start date.

 No refunds will be provided 59 days prior to program start date.